Skip to main content

 CONTINUING MEDICAL EDUCATION REQUIREMENT

 As a Naturopathic physician licensed in Arizona, part of the licensure renewal process requires completion of 30 hours of CME each year.
 At least 10 of those hours must be in the area of pharmacology as it relates to the diagnosis, treatment, or prevention of a disease.
-In addition to the required 10 in this area, SB1001 (2018 First Special Session) The Act adds 32-3248.02, imposing an obligation to complete a minimum three hours of Opioid related CME in the area of substance–use disorder or addiction related.
+In addition to the required 10 in this area, SB1001 (2018 First Special Session) The Act adds 32-3248.02, imposing an obligation to complete a minimum three hours of Opioid related CME in the area of substance–use disorder or addiction related if the physician holds or plans on obtaining a DEA Registration.

 For approved schools, refer to the Resources tab on the homepage